The requirements for the degree of Bachelor of Arts with a major in English are as follows:

-At least twenty-seven (27) hours of upper-division courses, including:
+At least twenty-seven (27) hours of ENGL courses, including:

-At least two (2) courses covering literary periods before 1800;
+At least two (2) upper-division courses covering literary periods before 1800;

-At least two (2) courses covering literary periods after 1800; and
+At least two (2) upper-division courses covering literary periods after 1800;

 A minor in English consists of a minimum of twenty-one (21) credit hours of English, of which at least twelve (12) credit hours must be upper-division.